trag1c/ixia/README.md

 # Ixia
 Ixia is a cryptographically secure RNG library.
-It mainly merges `secrets`' security with `random`'s versatility, but it also adds some of its own functions, such as [`ixia.passphrase()`](https://trag1c.github.io/ixia/sequences.html#ixiapassphrase), [`ixia.shuffled()`](https://trag1c.github.io/ixia/sequences.html#ixiashuffled) or
+It mainly merges `secrets`' security with `random`'s versatility, but also adds some of its own functions, such as [`ixia.passphrase()`](https://trag1c.github.io/ixia/sequences.html#ixiapassphrase), [`ixia.shuffled()`](https://trag1c.github.io/ixia/sequences.html#ixiashuffled) or
 [`ixia.universe_rand()`](https://trag1c.github.io/ixia/bytes_and_integers.html#ixiauniverse_rand).
 All random values are generated using `urandom` (or `BCryptGenRandom` on Windows).